 At the end of the course, candidates receive a certificate directly from Cambridge University with their name and their grade.
 The certificate is exactly the same world-wide, regardless of where the course was taken.

-EfA's first course in 2020 will take place in the spring, immediately after Ramadan, and it will be a "fully online" course.
+EfA's CELTA courses in 2020 will all be "fully online" courses.
 This is a format that has been created by Cambridge to adapt to new conditions imposed by the Covid-19 pandemic.

 In a typical online CELTA course, teaching practice is done in person (not online).
 In the fully online course, teaching practice will be done online, using a platform such as Zoom.